 The NC conducts a review to determine annually whether or not a director is independent, adopting the Code's definition of an "independent director" and guidance as to relationships, the existence of which would deem a director not to be independent.
 The Code also recommends that the independence of any director who has served more than 9 years from the date of his first appointment be subject to particularly rigorous review, taking into account the need for progressive refreshing of the Board.
-In assessing the independence of each Independent Director, the NC noted that Mr Lim Heng Chong Benny, Ms Xu Chun Hua and Mr Tan Lye Heng Paul were first appointed on 18 May 2007.
-Mr Tan Lye Heng Paul stepped down as Lead Independent Director on 26 April 2016, and was appointed as Independent Director on 12 June 2017.
-Accordingly, they have served beyond 9 years from the date of their first appointment.
+In assessing the independence of each Independent Director, the NC noted that each of the Independent Directors, namely, Mr Lim Heng Chong Benny, Mr Koh Choon Kong, Ms Xu Chun Hua and Mr Tan Lye Heng Paul has served on the Board beyond 9 years from the date of his/her first appointment.

-The NC carried out the aforesaid review on the independence of each Independent Director in February 2018 (with each Independent Director abstaining from deliberation in respect of the review of his/her independence) based on the respective Independent Directors' self-declaration of interest in the Company and its related corporations, and his/her confirmation of independence and non-conflict of interest.
-In particular, the NC also took into account the actual performance of Mr Lim Heng Chong Benny, Ms Xu Chun Hua and Mr Tan Lye Heng Paul on the Board and Board committees, and their Individual Director Self-assessment of their contributions to the effectiveness of the Board, and was of the view that each of them has at all times exercised independent judgment in the best interests of the Company in the discharge of his/her director's duties and should therefore continue to be deemed an Independent Director, notwithstanding that they have served more than 9 years on the Board.
+The NC carried out the aforesaid review on the independence of each Independent Director in February 2019 (with each Independent Director abstaining from deliberation in respect of the review of his/her independence) based on the respective Independent Directors' self-declaration of interest in the Company and its related corporations, and his/her confirmation of independence and non-conflict of interest.
+In particular, the NC also took into account the actual performance of Mr Lim Heng Chong Benny, Mr Koh Choon Kong, Ms Xu Chun Hua and Mr Tan Lye Heng Paul on the Board and Board committees, and their Individual Director Self-Assessment of their contributions to the effectiveness of the Board, and was of the view that each of them has at all times exercised independent judgment in the best interests of the Company in the discharge of his/her director's duties and should therefore continue to be deemed an Independent Director, notwithstanding that they have served more than 9 years on the Board.